-So overall, I found it was an effective way to reduce the sensitivity during sex, and my partner enjoyed the ribbed sensation, finding it stimulated her more than a smooth condom.
+Overall though, I found it was an effective way to reduce the sensitivity during sex, and my partner enjoyed the ribbed sensation, finding it stimulated her more than a smooth condom.

-You know with Durex that you’re getting a reliable brand of condom.
+Importantly, you know with Durex that you’re getting a reliable brand of condom.
 So the other reasons for wearing a condom – avoiding pregnancy and any sexually transmitted infections will also be covered.

 Trojan Pleasures Extended